 Shikoku Karst is located between Ehime and Kochi prefecture.
 People call it Japanese Switzerland from the beautiful panoramic view at the altitude of 1,000-1,500m.
 Limestone rocks are dotted on the plain and you can see cattle grazing around.
 It makes you feel like time stops for a moment and you can forget your hectic life in the city.

 Iwami Ginzan is a historic silver mine in the mountain located in Shimane prefecture.
 There are over 900 mine tunnels discovered in Iwami Ginzan and Ryugenji Mabu is the only tunnel you can visit throughout a year.
 This mine tunnel opened in the 18th century and until the mine closed in 1943, it had been developed for 230 years.
 The length is about 600m long and many silver ores could be dug out.
 You can still see the marks of chisels on the wall ―people used only chisels and hammers to make a tunnel.

 Iwami Ginzan is registered as a UNESCO World Heritage Site in 2007.

 Takachiho Gorge is the most popular attraction in the Takachiho area in Miyazaki prefecture.

 You can rent a rowboat to get to the waterfall.
 Takachiho is famous for Japanese mythologies and spiritual spots.
 You can fully recharge in this beautiful nature!

 Japan Wonder Travel is a travel agency offering guided tours in Japan.

-From private walking tours to fun virtual tours that you can enjoy at home far from Japan, we will organize the best tours for you!
-If you want to explore around Japan to learn more histories and backstories of the area, our knowledgeable and friendly guide will happily take you to the best spots!
-Also, we can provide you with any assistance for your upcoming trip in Japan, so please feel free to contact us if you have any questions/need some help!
+From private walking tours to fun group walking tours, we will organize the best tours for you!
+If you want to explore Japan to learn more histories and backstories of the area, our knowledgeable and friendly guide will happily take you to the best spots!
+Also, we can provide you with any assistance for your upcoming trip to Japan, so please feel free to contact us if you have any questions/need some help!